 In 2017, the race switched to the popular tech-cotton shirts that have been appearing in other races.
 Be aware when registering that these shirts may be a tad smaller (half-size for men, maybe a full size for women) than the tech shirts you may be used to from previous races.

-In its twelfth year, the race had 381 registrants.
-Omer Abdulrahman led the men with a time of 54:41, and Sara Schultz was the women's champion with a time of 1:08:28.
+In 2019, the race had 332 registrants.
+Omer Abdulrahman became a five-time defending champion, leading the men with a time of led the men with a time of 53:29, and Michelle Langan (also the 2014 winner) was the women's champion with a time of 1:01:53.
 (The men's course record of 50:58 was set by Devin Swann in 2011, and the women's record of 58:12 was set by Latitia Saayman in 2016.)

 There are separate starting times for women and men in order to manage the size of the clusters of runners on the trail.
-The women start at 8:50 am, while the men’s race kicks off at 9:00 am.
+The women start at 8:50 am, while the men’s race kicks off at 8:58 am.
 The 4-mile race will begin at 9:10 a.m.
+The 8-minute stagger between the women's and men's starts is part of a "chase" competition, where the women get a head start, the men follow, and the first overall finisher gets a cash prize.
+(The staggered starts also prevent the trail from getting clogged by 400+ runners at once.)

 In 2017, the course was adjusted and re-certified.
 Both the start and the finish lines are on the trail at the White Oak Church Road trailhead parking lot.
 Here is the course map.
 The race starts at the 16.75-mile marker just off the White Oak Church Road trailhead, proceeds south five miles, turns around at the 21.75-mile marker, and returns north to finish at the same point as the starting line.
 Aid stations with water, Gatorade (the official endurance sports drink of the ATT-10), and porta-johns will be at the crossing of Wimberly Road and Olive Chapel Road.